dwbinns/base/README.md

 # Base64 encoding and decoding
+Base64 encodes binary data as text.

-Encode and decode base64 and base64url.
+This library encodes and decodes base64 and base64url.
 Base64 encodes 6 bits of binary data per character.

 ```js
 import { encode, decode } from "@dwbinns/base/64";